Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: Summary

 \section{Summary}

-We have presented 18~GHz observations of the Bullet cluster from the ATCA, and report robust detections of substructure in the Sunyaev Zeldovich Effect.
+We have presented 18~GHz observations of the Bullet cluster from the ATCA, and report detection of substructure in the Sunyaev$-$Zeldovich Effect.
+We rn through several tests of consistency to prove that the image of the SZE in the Bullet cluster is robust.
 We subtract unresolved continuum sources in the cluster field using 18~GHz ATCA images made with enhanced weightings to the longer visibility spacings.
-We make reasonable assumptions about the radio halo in the cluster to extrapolate its observed properties from 0.8--8~GHz to 18 GHz and model and subtract the radio halo contribution.
-We image substantial substructure in SZE towards the Bullet cluster, finding a deep SZE hole that is significantly displaced from the peak in X-ray emission.
-The main conclusion from this work is that the intracluster gas in the merging Bullet cluster appears to have significant pressure distribution structure and peaks that differ from that in gas emission measure, galaxy and dark matter distributions.
-The work emphasizes the complexity in merger dynamics, and suggests that modeling the SZE contributions from cosmological clusters---for SZE cluster counts as well as SZE contributions to small-scale CMB anisotropy---is nontrivial.
+We run through two ways of ruling out a compact feature in the SZE, and arrive at the conclusion that inconsistent and non--physical steepening and flattening of the radio halo spectral index must be resorted to in order to rule out a compact SZE feature.
+We show that the most prominent SZ effect feature in the 18 GHz image must be a compact feature, given reasonable assumptions about the Radio Halo.
+This deep SZE feature is significantly displaced from the peak in X-ray emission.
+The main conclusions from this work are: \begin{enumerate} \item High--frequency ($\nu >$10 GHz) observations are crucial for probing the dynamics of energtic cluster mergers. \item The intracluster gas in the merging Bullet cluster appears to have significant pressure distribution structure that differs from that in gas emission measure, galaxy and dark matter distributions. \end{enumerate} Future ALMA observations with a range of spatial frequencies would be expected to provide SZE images that reproduce the compact and extended structure together and hence be amenable to modeling of the gas in such merging clusters, where the pressure and temperature may have complex distribution structures.
+However, it may be noted that the synthesized of even the most compact sub--array in ALMA is too small, even at the lowest frequencies at which ALMA operates, to characterize the structures in the Bullet cluster (e.g. ALMA field--of--view at 100 GHz, the lowest operating frequency, is only 60$\arcsec$; the smallest baselines of $\sim$18 m yield an angular scale of 35$\arcsec$).
+The total--power mode of ALMA is the only way that the large--scale structure of the SZE in the Bullet cluster can be characterized.